 Member of: Community Executive Committee (CEC), Data Access Committee (DAC), Executive Management Committee (EMC)

 Role in RD-Connect:

-Hanns is current chair of the Interdisciplinary Scientific Committee of the International Rare Diseases Research Consortium (IRDiRC) and former chair of the Executive Committee of the TREAT-NMD Alliance.
+Hanns is a former chair of the Interdisciplinary Scientific Committee of the International Rare Diseases Research Consortium (IRDiRC) and former chair of the Executive Committee of the TREAT-NMD Alliance.
 He is co-founder and former coordinator of the German muscular dystrophy network (MD-NET), and former scientific coordinator of EuroBioBank, a European network of biobanks for rare disorders.
-His research interests are focused on the molecular genetics of the inherited myopathies and neuromuscular junction disorders and the study of animal models of these disorders as a means to understand their pathophysiology as well as to develop means to monitor disease progression and therapeutic interventions.
-His group's ongoing work in these areas in cell and animal models of muscular dystrophy is concentrating on gene transfer, pharmacological interventions and cell therapy.

-Within RD-Connect's sister project Neuromics, Hanns is disease coordinator for the congenital myasthenic syndromes, and in this and several other exome sequencing projects is responsible for gene discovery and work on disease modifying factors influencing severity of phenotype.
+Within RD-Connect's sister project Neuromics, Hanns was the disease coordinator for the congenital myasthenic syndromes, and in this and several other exome sequencing projects was responsible for gene discovery and work on disease modifying factors influencing severity of phenotype.